zowe/docs-site/docs/user-guide/mvd-configuration.md

 All settings are optional.

+Note: Loggers here are either for builtin logs (\_zss or \_zsf) or plugins.
+The dots (.) are literally part of the strings, and not another level in the configuration.
+For example, `components.zss.logLevels['_zss.traceLevel']=5` is a logLevels object with a member zss.traceLevel

 ### Log files

 The app-server and zss will create log files containing processing messages and statistics.
 The log files are generated within the log directory specified within the Zowe configuration file  (`zowe.logDirectory`).
 The filename patterns are: